weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/execute-promotion.md

           kind: GitopsCluster
           name: dev
 ```
+where pullRequest configuration has

+- `url`: https URL for the git repo to clone.
+- `branch`: git branch to do the promotion.
+- `secretRef`: secret containing the tokens or keys required to clone and create the PR against the provider.
+See security below for more details.

 #### Security

 In order to create a pull request in a configuration repo to action would be mainly required: